-In general, the mushroom is fleshy, the spore-bearing fruiting body of a fungus, typically produced above ground, on soil or on the moist areas of the walls, specifically in muggy weather in India.
+We herewith broadly outline the health benefits of Mushrooms what you need to know about its great health benefits, and how to enjoy while eating a mushroom in a regular diet schedule.
+Mushrooms are fleshy, the spore-bearing fruiting body of a fungus, typically produced above ground, on soil, or on the moist areas of the walls, specifically in muggy weather in India.

 Mushrooms are basically fungi and also called parasites on plants.
 It is a reproductive structure produced by a few fungi.
 They are found on the plant’s body, in moist places.
 Sometimes they grow on the base of the plant and we generally find some delicate pores are coming out.
 They are neither plants nor animals but feed on living or dead plants and absorb their nutrients.
 Does the question arise why you should eat mushrooms?
 What are the health benefits of Mushrooms?
 So, let’s start herewith.

-It has cancer-fighting properties | Very High in Vitamin-B and Vitamin-D
+It has cancer-fighting properties & High in Vitamin-B and Vitamin-D

 Mushrooms boost your Immunity power | Mushrooms lower Cholesterol

 Eating mushrooms help protect the heart.
 It improves your digestive system and maintains healthy skin.
-If mushrooms are eaten on a regular basis our body gets the optimum proportionate of pantothenic acid which helps to build a strong nervous system and make the hormones it needs.
+If mushrooms are eaten on a regular basis our body gets the optimum proportionate of pantothenic acid, which helps to build a strong nervous system and make the hormones it needs.

-They have anti-inflammatory boosting power | Helps in fighting Aging | Protect your bones
+It has anti-inflammatory boosting power | Helps in fighting Aging | Protects your bones

-Mushrooms contain abundant calcium which is an essential nutrient to maintain strong bones.
-Consuming mushrooms regularly can help reduce the chances of developing bone-related conditions including osteoporosis, joint pain, and other disorders related to bone degeneration.
+Mushrooms contain abundant calcium, which is an essential nutrient to maintain strong bones.
+Consuming mushrooms regularly can help reduce the chances of developing bone-related conditions, including osteoporosis, joint pain, and other disorders related to bone degeneration.

 Carbohydrate – 3gms, Fiber – 2 gm, Protein- 3 gm, Fat – 0 gm